parrt/msds593/README.md

 ## Syllabus

-We will be interleaving lectures from Yannet and Terence, but we can separate the topics into visualization, the [pandas](https://pandas.pydata.org/) library for data manipulation, and [matplotlib](https://matplotlib.org/) for basic plotting.
+We will be interleaving lectures from Yannet and Terence, but we can separate the topics into visualization, [pandas](https://pandas.pydata.org/) for data manipulation, and [matplotlib](https://matplotlib.org/) for basic plotting.

 ### Visualization